Searching for Items in the Library Catalog

-Use the Find This box to type in your search terms.
-The Find Results in box allows you to specify the type of search you are performing; options include keyword, title, author, subject, call number, etc. We recommend that if you are just beginning your research on a topic, start with a keyword relevance search.
+Use the Search box to type in your search terms.
+The All Fields drop-down allows you to specify the type of search you are performing; options include keyword, title, author, subject, call number, etc. We recommend that if you are just beginning your research on a topic, start with a keyword relevance search.
 A keyword search looks at every part of an item record -- author, title, subject and publication information.
 It gives you the broadest results for your search.
-The Quick Limit box allows you narrow your search down to specific item types such as videos, reference books, juvenile books, or NetLibrary (e-books).
+The Limit box allows you narrow your search down to specific item types such as videos, reference books, juvenile books, or NetLibrary (e-books).
 By default, the quick limit is set to "None," which means you are searching all items types.

 Once you have typed in your information and clicked the Search button, you will get a list of results.
 Your results list should look something like the picture below.
 Note: The result below is from a Keyword Relevance Search.
 If you perform another type of search your results will look different.

 You can alter your search from this screen by using the options in the green bar; they offer you the same searching functions as the basic search screen.
 Your results are listed further down the page in a numbered list; click on either the number or the title to see the item record.
 Locating an item is easy if you look at the line below the title for each entry.
 Library Location tells you what area of the library to look in while the Call Number tells you where to look within that section of the library. e-books will not have a proper call number; you just click on a link within the item record to access the book online.

 Locating items in the Norma Wood Library is easy once you understand the library shelving setup.
 Items are shelved based on two criteria: item type and item call number.
 The first criteria -- item type -- is going to be the basis for the item's location in the library.
 Common library item types (library locations) are: